Is your business insolvent?

 Ben took on our case, gave good advice and worked professionally, meticulously and sympathetically on our behalf.
 Unfortunately, we were not able to recover the funds that had been stolen but we know that Ben and his team did their best, under very difficult circumstances, and their diligent approach resulted in the Supreme Court finding in our favour.
 We were impressed by Ben’s astute handling of the proceedings and have no hesitation in recommending Sewell & Kettle.

-Andrew Childcare centres
+Andrew Childcare business owner

 We employed the services of Sewell & Kettle to extricate ourselves from a web of private companies, shareholders, leases and properties.
 Ben Sewell was incredibly thorough, professional and his attention to detail was impressive.
 The firm has a deep understanding of what is required under the Corporations Act and they are comfortable to instigate and attend all matters before the Court.
 We would have no hesitation to use the firm again.